ckerce/cleanGPT/README.md

 cleanGPT is a PyTorch-based project designed to provide a clean, modular, and understandable environment for training and experimenting with sequence-to-sequence Transformer models.
 It prioritizes code clarity and separation of concerns, making it easier to modify, extend, and swap different model architectures.

-This project was initially adapted from an implementation focusing on the **Simplified Attention with Shifted Projections (SAS-P)** architecture.
+This project was initially adapted from an implementation focusing on the **Simplified Attention Sub-Block with Projections and Value options (SAS-PV / SAS-P / SAS)** architectures.

 ## Project Structure